 Government Purchase Money Mortgages

 FHA and VA mortgages rate as the most popular government loans.
 Current and former members of the U.S. military can qualify for a VA mortgage, with rules that make it easier for veterans to afford to buy a home.
 Although they do not make direct loans, the FHA guarantees mortgages made by its approved lenders.
 As purchase money mortgages, available to everyone, these programs help borrowers with less-than-perfect credit or little cash purchase homes at low rates and good terms.

 Some home sellers, for financial reasons or to help sell their property, offer to provide purchase money mortgages to prospective buyers.
 Often, when you hear the term "purchase money mortgage," this type of financing is what the speaker is talking about.
+This is also known as seller or owner financing.
+This type of transaction may be good for buyers who cannot qualify for mortgages through traditional lending channels.
 Sellers may finance the entire home purchase price or offer to "take back" a purchase money second mortgage.
 For example, you want to buy a home for $200,000.
 You've been approved for a $150,000 first mortgage, thereby needing $50,000 cash to complete the purchase.
 However, you only have $30,000.
-The home seller offers to take the remaining $20,000 as a purchase money mortgage, which will be recorded as a second mortgage after the primary loan's recorded on the deed.
+The home seller offers to take the remaining $20,000 as a purchase money deed of trust mortgage, which will be recorded as a second mortgage after the primary loan's recorded on the deed.

 Other Purchase Money Lenders